carlesfernandez/meta-gnss-sdr/README.md

 ## Copyright and License

-Copyright: &copy; 2016-2021 Carles Fern&aacute;ndez-Prades.
+Copyright: &copy; 2016-2022 Carles Fern&aacute;ndez-Prades.
 All rights reserved.

 The content of this repository is released under the [MIT](./COPYING.MIT) license.

 ## Acknowledgements

-This work was partially supported by the Spanish Ministry of Science, Innovation, and Universities through the Statistical Learning and Inference for Large Dimensional Communication Systems (ARISTIDES, RTI2018-099722-B-I00) project.
+This work was partially supported by Grant PID2021-128373OB-I00 funded by MCIN/AEI/10.13039/501100011033.
+Formerly, it was also supported by the Spanish Ministry of Science, Innovation, and Universities through the Statistical Learning and Inference for Large Dimensional Communication Systems (ARISTIDES, RTI2018-099722-B-I00) project.